mphonic/jstor-labs-topic-inference/README.md

 You could also compile as an executable and just use JstorLabsInferTopics.

 ### Jstor API Key
 You will need to acquire a free API key to use Jstor's API.
 See [Jstor Labs API docs](http://labs.jstor.org/api/docs/) for more info.
+Replace the value for JstorToken in JstorLabsInferTopics.cs with your key.

 ### Notes
 When developing from Visual Studio, use ctrl-F5 to keep the console open after the app executes.
 The application will run with the default argument provided in Properties->Debug, which points to a [pdf online](http://labs.jstor.org/api/docs/).